My AI Setup

 highlights = await video_workspace.extract_viral_clips(footage_path, transcript)

-# 2. Audio workspace: clean up the audio
+# 2. Audio clean up

 cleaned_audio = await audio_workspace.denoise(highlights[0].audio)

-# 3. Music workspace: generate background track
+# 3. Music generate background track

 bg_music = await music_workspace.generate(

-prompt=f"upbeat background music for {topic} video, 60 seconds"
+prompt=f"upbeat background for {topic} video"

 )

-# 4. Video workspace: mix audio and export
+# 4. Video mix and export

 final = await video_workspace.compose(